-Summertime calls for smoothies, and I got the perfect smoothie recipe for you.
+Summertime calls for smoothies, and I got the perfect recipe for you.
 This Strawberry Kefir Smoothie Bowl is BURSTING with strawberry flavor!
-If strawberries are your jam than I think you’re gonna love this strawberry kefir bowl!
+If strawberries are your jam than I think you’re gonna love this recipe!

 Kefir has a thin consistency, so I use it in place of milk or almond milk in usual smoothies.
 In this recipe, I add a dollop of yogurt to add in extra creaminess and thickness, but the main ingredient is strawberry kefir.

 Kefir vs Yogurt